You are here: American University Career Center Office of Merit Awards Exploring Opportunities

 The opportunity to compete for some prestigious awards, such as the Harry S. Truman Scholarship and Rhodes Scholarship, is limited to a few nominees per university.
 The Office of Merit Awards facilitates the process of selecting AU's nominees for each scholarship.
 To be considered, you must complete an application for nomination by the campus deadline for the award that interests you.
 Requests for applications are sent out in the fall and spring semesters, depending on the award.

-Other scholarships that require a university nomination include the Barry M. Goldwater Scholarship, James C. Gaither Junior Fellows Program, Killam Fellowship, Morris K. Udall Scholarship, and scholarships that fund graduate study in the United Kingdom, such as the George J. Mitchell Scholarship and the Marshall Scholarship.
-The campus nomination deadlines for the 2022-2023 academic year are found below.
+Other scholarships that require a university nomination include the Barry M. Goldwater Scholarship, James C. Gaither Junior Fellows Program, Killam Fellowship, Morris K. Udall Scholarship, and scholarships that fund graduate study in the United Kingdom, such as the Marshall Scholarship.